 Key issue areas might include, for example, gender-based violence in refugee settings, discrimination against LGBTQI persons, or the legal rights of detained migrants or survivors of wartime sexual violence.

-- Establish a cross-campus workshop and global platform for faculty and student scholarship on issues of gender, migration, human rights, and international justice;
+We will establish a cross-campus workshop and global platform for faculty and student scholarship on intersecting issues of human rights, gender, migration, and international justice.

-- Create a campus-wide “collaboration lab” for faculty and students to identify urgent knowledge gaps and develop transdisciplinary research approaches and technical assistance projects;
+We will create a campus-wide “collaboration lab” for faculty and students to identify urgent knowledge gaps and develop transdisciplinary research approaches and technical assistance projects.

-- Convene leading researchers, policymakers, and practitioners to facilitate knowledge exchange and strengthen regional and disciplinary networks;
+We will convene leading researchers, policymakers, and practitioners to facilitate knowledge exchange and strengthen regional and disciplinary networks.